 Sports bras are typically more rigid than other bras with stiffer, less yielding materials and higher strength elasticity, though there are some softer styles.
 Good sports bras cover the top of the breast tissue and sometimes higher to prevent tissue from bouncing up.
 The underband is also wider on sports bras than regular bras, providing a stronger base for support.

 The shoulder straps tend to be wider, and may be padded or have non-slip features.
 Conventional bras have shoulder straps that go vertically over the shoulder from the cup to the back.
 Sports bras may come like this, with the option to swap the straps over to make a cross-back, or clip them together to make a racer back.
-A fixed racer back is another option, though more difficult to get into.
+A fixed racer back is another option, although more difficult to get into.

 Compression vs encapsulation

-Wireless or underwire
+Wireless or underwire?

-Providing they're well designed, wireless bras can be just as supportive as underwire bras, and may be more comfortable for some activities.
+As long as they're well designed, wireless bras can be just as supportive as underwire bras, and may be more comfortable for some activities.
 Underwire bras provide better separation and shape than wireless bras, especially for larger sizes.

 Fit and support

-Shoulder straps Getting a fixed racer back bra on can involve contortions beyond many people, and getting it off would have even the great Houdini struggling.
+Getting a fixed racer back bra on can involve contortions beyond many people, and getting it off would have even the great Houdini struggling.
 So conventional (vertical) straps may be your best bet.